Filmmaker, Artist, Lifecoach

-MEGHNA DAMANI is a Mumbai-born artist, writer, filmmaker, and activist.
-She migrated to the United States in 2002, leaving behind a successful modeling and advertising career.
+MEGHNA DAMANI is a multidisciplinary artist, filmmaker, and life-coach.
+She migrated to the United States in 2002, from Mumbai, India her birthplace, where she was a successful model, journalist and advertising executive.

 Inspired by her own struggle on a dependent spouse visa that denied her work authorization, she wrote, directed, and produced “Hearts Suspended”, which screened on National TV (NDTV) in India and festivals worldwide.

-A pioneer in speaking out about this issue, she has spent over a decade in building a consistent and engaged social media campaign and grassroots movement that mobilized individuals and organizations to lobby for policy change that came through on May 26, 2015.
+A pioneer activist on the issue of work authorization for dependent spouses (H-4 visa holders), she has spent over a decade in building a consistent and engaged social media campaign and grassroots movement that mobilized individuals and organizations to lobby for policy change that came through on May 26, 2015, when about 100,000 spouses on the H-4 visa were granted work authorization (H4EAD).

 Meghna is founder of Treasure Tower Films, a multimedia company with a mission to make films that celebrate human potential and Flying Pig Baby Films, a company that helps parents document their child's precious moments in cinematic style.
 Her work with Immigrant women inspired her to get certified as an NLP (Neuro-Linguistic Programming) based Advanced Life Coach.
 She holds customized workshops for women titled "I Choose - Workshops for Women in Transition".